-The fair value of investments deposited with insurance regulatory authorities to meet statutory requirements was \$8.5 million at December 31, 2016 and \$8.5 million at December 31, 2015.
+The fair value of investments deposited with insurance regulatory authorities to meet statutory requirements was \$8.9 million at December 31, 2018 and \$8.6 million at December 31, 2017.
 In connection with its insurance and reinsurance activities, Essent Re is required to maintain assets in trusts for the benefit of its contractual counterparties.
-The fair value of the investments on deposit in these trusts was \$349.6 million at December 31, 2016 and \$194.5 million at December 31, 2015.
+The fair value of the investments on deposit in these trusts was \$759.9 million at December 31, 2018 and \$615.8 million at December 31, 2017.
+In connection with an excess-of-loss reinsurance agreement (see Note 5), Essent Guaranty is required to maintain assets on deposit for the benefit of the reinsurer.
+The fair value of the assets on deposit was \$3.4 million at December 31, 2018.
+Essent Guaranty is also required to maintain assets on deposit for the benefit of the sponsor of a fixed income investment commitment.
+The fair value of the assets on deposit was \$6.3 million at December 31, 2018.